debrashere/MenuAndEventPlanner/ReadMe.md

 Thinkful (https://www.thinkful.com/) API Capstone Project creating a menu and event planning.

-Link to the live demo: TBD
+Link to the live demo: https://debrashere.github.io/MenuAndEventPlanner/

 ### Summary
 The first draft of this app uses mock data for the initial menu and event details.